natesilva/is-in-subnet/doc/reference.md

     * Test if the given IP address is a localhost address.

 * `isReserved(address: string): boolean`
     * Test if the given IP address is in a reserved range.
-These addresses are not expected to be seen in public internet traffic.
+This includes addresses that are not expected to be seen in public internet traffic, deprecated, and other special-use addresses.

 * `isSpecial(address: string): boolean`
     * A combined test that checks if the given IP address matches any of the above categories (private, localhost, or reserved).